 Key determining factors for a law enforcement emergency that qualifies for EFLEA resources are a situation that could escalate into a law enforcement emergency of epidemic proportion and subsequently pose an imminent threat to public safety.
 The threat must be of sufficient magnitude to overwhelm a state or local government’s ability to respond to the threat.

 If a law enforcement emergency arises, a state may apply for assistance on behalf of itself or units of local government.
 The submission for EFLEA resources must be in writing and submitted by the State Administering Agency (SAA) Edward Byrne Memorial Justice Assistance Grant (JAG) contact, acting on behalf of the chief executive officer for the state.
-The SAA JAG contact must send the written request to the BJA Director, who will approve or disapprove the request no later than 10 days after its receipt.
+The SAA JAG contact must send the signed written request to the Bureau of Justice Assistance (BJA) Director.
+The BJA Director, along with the Assistant Attorney General (AAG) for the Office of Justice Programs (OJP), will approve or disapprove the request within 10 days of receipt.
+If the EFLEA request is approved, BJA will invite the SAA JAG contact to submit a formal application for funding through Grants.gov.
+The application will be processed and subsequently awarded through OJP’s JustGrants, the Department of Justice’s grants management system.
+BJA will provide written guidance to the JAG SAA contact on how to apply for EFLEA funds once the initial request is approved.
+See the EFLEA Fact Sheet for more information the application process and requirements.

 There are not currently any opportunities available through this program.
 See the Past Funding page for information about previous EFLEA opportunities.